scarletcho/praatscripts/README.md

 # praatscripts
-Useful praatscripts for audio data processing
+This repo is designed as a collection of useful praatscripts for audio data processing.